B&E’s Maple Open House

 Saturday March 16, 2019 1-5pm

 We’ll be hosting an open house in the midst of maple season, the most exciting time in the woods.
 We’ll be giving tours of the farm all afternoon with a Maple Cocktail Hour to follow.
 Taste maple syrup hot off the evaporator, tap a tree, and come along for a day of adventure!
 We know some of you come to our open house every year, and others are visiting for the first time.
 Scroll down to find answers to our most common questions.
-If your question isn’t answered here, feel free to e-mail us at email@example.com
+You can stay up to date by checking our Facebook Event.
+If your question isn’t answered here, feel free to e-mail us at firstname.lastname@example.org

 So Where exactly is the farm?